ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 There is no cryptographic agility.
 If weaknesses are found in any of these algorithms, new message types using new algorithms must be introduced.

-WireGuard is designed to be entirely stateless, modulo the CryptoKey routing table, which has size linear with the number of trusted peers.
-If a WireGuard receiver is under heavy load and cannot process a packet, e.g., cannot spare CPU cycles for point multiplication, it can reply with a cookie similar to DTLS and IKEv2.
+If a WireGuard receiver is under heavy load and cannot process a packet, e.g., cannot spare CPU cycles for expensive public key cryptographic operations, it can reply with a cookie similar to DTLS and IKEv2.
 This cookie only proves IP address ownership.
 Any rate limiting scheme can be applied to packets coming from non-spoofed addresses.

 ### Security Features